 Children, especially those who are very young, thrive on routine and very quickly develop a sense of what is ‘normal’ for them and their family.
 Anything out of the ordinary can be confusing, unwelcome, and even frightening; and so when a beloved grandparent or other elderly family member is suddenly not ‘normal’, it can be distressing.

 Nanny doesn’t seem to have the patience for you anymore and she’s struggling to remember the story she has told you a thousand times when you’re snuggled into her lap.
 Grandad is saying some strange things and he asked your Daddy who he was…yesterday he called you by a name that wasn’t yours… All distressing situations for adults, let alone for a child who is still making sense of the world.

 So how do we explain to our children what is happening to their beloved family member when we are struggling to come to terms with the reality of it ourselves?
-In this guide we have put together some suggestions and tips that might help when it comes to telling children about Alzheimer’s and Dementia that, depending on the age of the child, might reassure them and allay some of their fears.
+In this guide we have put together some suggestions and tips that might help when it comes to explaining Dementia and Alzheimer’s to children.
+Depending on the age of the child, this might reassure them and allay some of their fears.

 When Is It The Best Time To Explain Alzheimer’s To A Child?